abshzap17797/goProject/README.md

   "password": ""
 }
 ```
-This endpoint updates the field *name* of the user with specified email to the value of *Parsa* and returns the updated user profile.
+This endpoint updates the field *name* of the user with specified email to the value of *Abhi* and returns the updated user profile.
 ## /users/delete
 Send a GET request.
 Ex)
 ```
-localhost:8080/users/delete?email=akbariparsa1209@gmail.com
+localhost:8080/users/delete?email=abhisheksharma_2@zapbuild.com
 ```
 Returns a json:
 ```